Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

 - large collections, caches, or retained payloads look suspicious

-- class metadata growth seems abnormal
+- class-metadata growth looks abnormal

 - executor queues keep growing